eosnetworkfoundation/chicken-dance/docs/http-service-calls.md

 ### GET
 Only get request is supported.
 Always returns body of `OK` with status `200`
 - Only returns `text/plain utf-8` encoded content.

+## config_file
+`/config_file` retrieves list of meta-data the contain the block intervals and configuration information for the jobs

+### GET
+Only get supported

+## release_versions
+`/release_version` gets the list of release from git hub

+### GET
+Using the Github API to pull the list of releases.
+Presented on the control script to pick the release version you want to use for the chicken-dance.

+## restart
+`/restart` reloads the jobs and their configuration information into the orchestration service.
+Called `restart` because it effectively wipes out everything replacing it with new configuration.
+Perfectly fine and safe to outside of a normal run.

+### PUT /POST
+Takes three values
+- `config_file_path`  the path to the configuration file (job info and block intervals)
+- `target_version`  release branch or official release version to use
+- `forced` force the restart even if running jobs are detected.

+## start
+`/start` starts a chicken dance and allocates AWS replay hosts based on the number of jobs.
+Redirects back to control with error messages

+### GET PUT POST
+doesn't check method

+## stop
+`/stop` stops a chicken dance terminating the running AWS replay hosts.
+Redirects back to control with error messages

+### GET PUT POST
+doesn't check method

+## repo_branches
+`/repo-branches` queries github the first 100 branches .
+Returns the list of release branches first followed by the other branches.

+### GET

+## deb_download URL
+`/deb_download_url` gets the deb package corresponding to the branch or release.
+This deb is downloaded and used to extract the nodeos software

+### GET